Welcome to Larry

 three books and many articles, as well as a regular columnist for Natural

-History magazine (and before that, for The Sciences).
+History magazine (and before that, for The Sciences), and a deputy press officer of the American Astronomical Society.

 information please use the buttons at the left to select pages of interest.
 I